Peter-Kung/Line_talk_statistic/README.md

 - Replace dataset path in `__main__`.
 - The program could generate chart about room information each user.

-## Feature
+## Features
 - Compare speak ratio in the chat room
 - Compare word of speak ratio in the chat room
-- Compare setiment grade for each user in the char room
+- Compare setiment grade for each user in the chat room

 ## Setiment Analysis
 In this feature,  class `Sentance_parser` use snowNLP package, and use `sentiments()` to determine each sentence's setiment grade.
 In the end, class `Sentance_parser` sum up all grades and plot box graph, providing graph data could be analyzed by user.